 What is landlord insurance?

-- Theft or burglary by tenants or their guests
+- Theft or burglary by tenants, their guests or other burglars

 - Malicious damage or vandalism by tenants or their guests